VitalijBondarenko/Formatted_Output_NG/README.md

 Formatted_Output_NG
 ===================
-The library provide localizable formatted text output formatted output.
+The library provide localizable formatted text output.
 You call functions with a format string or template string that specifies how to format the values.

 Formatted_Output_NG project is the fork of Formatted_Output package for Ada-95 by Eugene Nonko <cm@liceum.secna.ru>.